LorenKonkus/trail-counters/SensorOverview.md

 ![sensor](/assets/images/RCWL-0516.jpg)

-This modules are available at https://www.amazon.com/gp/product/B07YYY7J7D
+These modules are available at https://www.amazon.com/gp/product/B07YYY7J7D

 There's alot of tuning and usage information at https://github.com/jdesbonnet/RCWL-0516 - see especially the issues discussions.